One of the lesser known Japanese concepts is Omotenashi. Which 3 lessons for service desks can be drawn from this concept?

 1. Anticipate the customer needs completely

-My colleague in IT knew that the fastest solution would be to take my laptop and figure things out that way, but she also realised that I would not be able to go without it.
+My colleague in IT knew that the fastest solution would be to take my laptop and figure things out that way, but she also realized that I would not be able to go without it.
 Instead, she asked me when I would be having lunch, so that she could fix the problem then without my work having to suffer.
 Obviously, I was also feeling lots of frustration that I needed to express – why is it that technology sometimes just stops gives out on us?
 It was great to see that my colleague in IT felt equally frustrated; we grumbled about Microsoft together for a moment, which made me feel like I myself was not the problem (instead of hearing that dreaded term, ‘user error’).

 2. Attention to detail